DannyMerkx/speech2image/README.md

 Been doing a lot of work on implementing the Vector Quantization layers as used Harwath, D., Hsu, W.-N., & Glass, J. (2019).
 Learning Hierarchical Discrete Linguistic Units from Visually-Grounded Speech, 000, 1–19.
 Retrieved from http://arxiv.org/abs/1911.09602.
 There is now a working reimplementation of the convolutional architecture in this paper + a working addition of VQ layers to my own RNN based model.

-The VQ layer is so far based on the code from Zalando research, still working on getting my own implementation working.
+The VQ layer is my own implementation based on the code from Zalando research.

-Feel free to use this repo in your own work, please consider citing my paper and the relevant papers used in this repo.
+Feel free to use this repo in your own work, please consider citing my papers and the relevant papers used in this repo.
 Citation:
 @inproceedings{Merkx2019,
   author={Danny Merkx and Stefan L. Frank and Mirjam Ernestus},